We hope you find the following FAQ answers helpful.

-We recommend that you collect at least 4 responses for case reports.
+We recommend that you collect at least two responses for Case Reports.

-For a cumulative report, at least 4 responses across all the cases entered on the system are required.
+For a Cumulative Report, at least four responses across all the cases entered on the system are required.

 For both reports, this is alongside completing your self-assessment.
 If collecting the above amount of responses is not achievable, please contact the MAEP team.